shazlearns/AB731-Microsoft-Certified-AI-Transformation-Leader/README.md

 # AB731-Microsoft-Certified-AI-Transformation-Leader
-My study note on passing Microsoft Certified : AI Transformation Leader Exam in 5 Days
+My study note on passing Microsoft Certified : AI Transformation Leader Exam in 5 Days, You can find detailed explanations of concepts in the module files

 *A free, community study guide for the AB-731 exam — built while preparing for and passing the exam.
 Not an official Microsoft resource; all content is original explanation, not copied exam questions.*